peterkuma/ml-clouds-2021/README.md

 The IDD dataset contains ship and buoy records from the Global Telecommunication System.
 It can be downloaded from [Research Data Archive](https://rda.ucar.edu/datasets/ds336.0/).
-The relevant files are the SYNOP and BUOY NetCDF files.
+The relevant files are the SYNOP and BUOY NetCDF files (2008-present), and the HISTSURFACEOBS tar files (2003-2008).
+The HISTSURFACEOBS files have to be unpacked after downloading.

+In the examples below it is assumed that the IDD files are stored under `data/idd/synop` and `data/idd/buoy` for the synop and buoy files, respectively.

 ### Climate Model Intercomparison Project (CMIP)